Have you ever gotten to a country and felt like deer in headlights? That’s exactly how I felt when I arrived –jet-lagged– to Entebbe, Uganda.

 I just had to wait and see…

-Once the plane arrived in Entebbe, Uganda, I got off, passed through immigration -which allowed me to buy the visa on arrival- and went blank…
+Once the plane arrived in Entebbe, Uganda, I got off the plane, bought a visa on arrival, passed through immigration, and went blank…

 First thing I do is ask at the information desk what to do and where to go.
 They tell me to go to Kampala, the largest city and capital of Uganda, one hour away.
 KAMPALA?!
 Ha!
 I didn’t even know I had to go there.